 Finally, there were several fixes in the reverse engineering feature minimizing the failures when importing different arrangements of databases.

-In celebration of this new release, you can get the precompiled installers with a super discount by using the promo code ENJOY12OFF and helps to keep the gears of this project turning around.
+In celebration of this new release, you can get the precompiled installers with a super discount by using the promo code ENJOY12OFF (valid until November, 5) and help to keep the gears of this project turning around.
 Don't waste time, grab a ready-to-use copy of pgModeler here, or, if you prefer, you can get the source code here and use the installation instructions to build it on your computer.

 Well, that's it!
 I'm glad to see how mature pgModeler is now and how fantastic are the feedback that I'm receiving either in email, GitHub, or Twitter.
 I'm even starting to plan some improvements for version 1.0, but this is the subject of another post.
 From now on, since the feature set is good enough for this series, I'll be working only on bug fixes in preparation for the stable release of 0.9.3.
 I hope you enjoy pgModeler 0.9.3-beta1 and, of course, leave your comments so we can improve this project together!